Luke-J-Miller/AlarmOracle/README.md

 The addition of Hawkes processes and optimization techniques slightly increases the computational complexity but enhances the algorithm's predictive performance.

 ## Results
 Some additional points.
-Alarms and any alrams they trigger are probabilistic.
-The chcance of an alarm occuring in any second on any device is 1e-8.
+Alarms and any alarms they trigger are probabilistic.
+The chance of an alarm occuring in any second on any device is 1e-8.
 Additionally, an alarm cannot reach across the network if the subsequent alarm that can be triggered is not on the same device or a neighboring device.
 Thus, while there exists causal relationships in the alarm matrix, it is possible for such an alarm to not be in the data.
 This could be either because the time window didn't capture sufficient evidence of the event, or the topology precludes it.
+As you can see below in our results, the green is true positives that our model identified and the gray is potential points, as you can notice we did not have any false positives in our results as this would lead people using this on a wild goose chase looking at things that would not need to be looked at.
 ### Precision

 ![image](https://github.com/Luke-J-Miller/AlarmOracle/assets/70181745/c132519c-81e2-4d3e-8a5b-68b04dadc815)